-Have a Yamaha dealer change the brake fluid at the intervals specified in the TIP after the periodic maintenance and lubrication chart.
+Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
 In addition, have the oil seals of the brake master cylinder and calipers as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking.